 I’m just as guilty as the next girl in willy-nilly planting of seed and plant starts in my kitchen garden.
 As a matter of fact, that’s exactly what happened here at the farm as we migrated our growing from the market garden to the kitchen gardens.

-You know what happened?
+Do you know what happened?
 I spent a lot of money on quality ingredients for winter meals.
 Ingredients I could have easily grown for myself!
-It’s been a good lesson and I’m happy to share what I’ve learned to save you the heart ache and expense of an unplanned kitchen garden.
+It’s been a good lesson, and I’m happy to share what I’ve learned to save you the heartache and expense of an unplanned kitchen garden.

 It’s a lovely climate with four equal seasons, usually predictable frost dates, and a welcome environment for 4-season gardening (vegetable gardening that allows a harvest every month of the year).